RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/getting-started-cloud-native.md

 You might have a question in terms of how I get started to develop a new apps in the `cloud-native way` once I complete to migreate existing apps via RHAMT.

-No worries!! `Red Hat Application Runtimes` allows you to generate the cloud-native apps quickly on multiple rumtimes via `Launcher`.
+No worries!! `Red Hat Application Runtimes` allows you to generate the cloud-native apps quickly on multiple rumtimes via the tool called `Launcher`.

 #### What is Red Hat Application Runtimes Launcher?